Guidance for local authorities on the ways in which they can understand, engage and reassure their communities in following departure from the EU.

 Communications and campaigns

 The government has been clear that it values the contribution EU citizens make to this country and the benefits of our diverse society.
-It has stressed that it wants EU citizens currently in the UK to stay and has committed to protect their rights – whatever the outcome of the EU Exit negotiations.
+It has stressed that it wants EU citizens currently in the UK to stay and has committed to protect their rights – whatever the outcome of the Brexit negotiations.
 It has also underlined its commitment to challenging all forms of hate crime and discrimination.

 Local leaders, including local authorities, can play a critical role in sharing this messaging and ensuring it reaches EU citizens and the wider community.
 In addition to providing practical information about the EU Settlement Scheme (see Supporting the EU Settlement Scheme for guidance), local leaders can help ensure that EU residents feel recognised and welcome, while stressing that discrimination or hate crime will not be tolerated.
-They can also play a critical role in reassuring the wider community and ensuring that there is an understanding of the status of EU citizens and the valuable contribution they make and will continue to make following EU Exit.
+They can also play a critical role in reassuring the wider community and ensuring that there is an understanding of the status of EU citizens and the valuable contribution they make and will continue to make following Brexit.

 While in some cases communities may respond well to campaigns which are focused on providing factual information; for others these approaches can prove counterproductive.
 Alternative approaches are being trialled in some councils, such as ones which facilitate personal contact between those who hold strong views.